 May ‘the Force’ be with you?
 No, may the Holy Spirit be with you!

-With every blessing during this season of Easter
+With every blessing this September.

 The Revd Paul Wilson